namulang/namu/README.md

 > * issue-tracker: github project
 > * unit-test: gtest
 > * road-map: refer http://free-timeline.com/?shared=10593
-> * os: linux, macos, windows + minGW
+> * os: linux, macos, windows + WSL(ubuntu)

 ### How to Start
 #### Let's Build

-Preparing: to build World, following softwares will be needed.
+Preparing: to build 'namu', following softwares will be needed.

     python 3.+, cmake, make, and clang

-if you're trying on windows, then it's recommended to install minGW and above softwares.
+if you're trying on windows, then it's recommended to use WSL and above softwares.

 Then, just enter:

     python ./build/builder.py dbg

-All script you need for doing something on World is just at builder.py.
+All script you need for doing something on 'namu' is just at builder.py.

 For more information, try "builder.py help"

-#### Let's make something with World!
+#### Let's make something with Namu!

     Oh,...
 Ummmm.
 Not yet.